 - While adding new chips, you have to do that promptly.
-When you will open the door, you will allow the heat to go out.
-So, the temperature will fall that will take more time to make your food ready.
+When you open the door, you will allow the heat to go out.
+So, the temperature will fall and that will take more time to make your food ready.

-- Do not overload the chip tray otherwise it may fall onto the drip tray.
+- Do not overload the chip tray; otherwise, it may fall onto the drip tray.
 Just put a handful of chips.